 - 1. Death must be "expected" within 24 months.
 The employee's attending physician will be required to provide sufficient medical information, including the employee's diagnosis and prognosis, to allow the group life insurance carrier to assess the life expectancy. - 2.
 Requests for advance payments must be in writing. - 3.
-Authorization from the Commission must be submitted with the employee's request.

-- 4. The amount of the payment will be 50% of the life insurance coverage, subject to a maximum of \$50,000. - 5.
+Authorization from the Regulator must be submitted with the employee's request. - 4.
+The amount of the payment will be 50% of the life insurance coverage, subject to a maximum of \$50,000. - 5.
 A signed release will be obtained from the insured employee prior to payment being made.
 A release is not required from designated revocable beneficiaries as they have no legal rights to life insurance proceeds until after the insured's death.
 Situations involving irrevocable beneficiaries or divorce judgements will require special releases.

-LETTERS OF UNDERSTANING
+LETTERS OF UNDERSTANDING

-LETTER OF UNDERSTANDING #1 - SUPLEMENTAL UNEMPLOYMENT BENEFIT PLAN
+LETTER OF UNDERSTANDING #1 - SUPLEMENTAL UNEMPLOYMENT BENEFIT PROGRAM

-A. SUPPLEMENTAL UNEMPLOYMENT BENEFIT PLAN - MATERNITY LEAVE
+A. SUPPLEMENTAL UNEMPLOYMENT BENEFIT PROGRAM - MATERNITY LEAVE

-- 1. The objective of the Supplemental Unemployment Benefit (SUB) Plan is to supplement the employment insurance benefits received by eligible employees who are on approved maternity leave pursuant to Clause 23.01. - 2.
-The maximum number of weeks for which SUB Plan benefits are payable is 17 weeks. - The duration of the Plan will be from the date one month after the date compliance authorization for the Supplemental Unemployment Benefit Plan is received from Employment and Immigration Canada to the date of expiration of this Agreement. - 4.
-Employees do not have a right to SUB Plan payments except supplementation of Employment Insurance Benefits for the period of unemployment as specified in this Plan. - 5.
-The Commission will inform the Canada Employment and Immigration Commission of any changes in the plan within 30 days of the effective date of the change. - 6.
-Payment in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits are not reduced or increased by payments received under the plan.
+- 1. The objective of the Supplemental Unemployment Benefit (SUB) Program is to supplement the employment insurance benefits received by eligible employees who are on approved maternity leave pursuant to Clause 23.01. - 2.
+The maximum number of weeks for which SUB Program benefits are payable is 17 weeks. - 3.
+The duration of the Program will be from the date one month after the date compliance authorization for the Supplemental Unemployment Benefit Program is received from Employment and Immigration Canada to the date of expiration of this Agreement. - 4.
+Employees do not have a right to SUB Program payments except supplementation of Employment Insurance Benefits for the period of unemployment as specified in this Program. - 5.
+The Regulator will inform the Canada Employment and Immigration Regulator of any changes in the program within 30 days of the effective date of the change. - 6.
+Payment in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits are not reduced or increased by payments received under the program.

-B. SUPPLEMENTAL UNEMPLOYMENT BENEFIT PLAN - PARENTAL LEAVE
+B. SUPPLEMENTAL UNEMPLOYMENT BENEFIT PROGRAM - PARENTAL LEAVE

-- 1. The objective of the Supplemental Unemployment Benefit (SUB) Plan is to supplement the employment insurance benefits received by eligible employees who are on approved maternity leave pursuant to Clause 23.02. - 2.
-The maximum number of weeks for which SUB Plan benefits are payable is 35 weeks for those who opt for the standard parental leave. - 3.
-The duration of the Plan will be from the date one month after the date compliance authorization for the Supplemental Unemployment Benefit Plan is received from Employment and Immigration Canada to the date of expiration of this Agreement. - 4.
-Employees do not have a right to SUB Plan payments except supplementation of Employment Insurance Benefits for the period of unemployment as specified in this Plan. - 5.
-The Commission will inform the Canada Employment and Immigration Commission of any changes in the plan within 30 days of the effective date of the change. - 6.
-Payment in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits are not reduced or increased by payments received under the plan.
+- 1. The objective of the Supplemental Unemployment Benefit (SUB) Program is to supplement the employment insurance benefits received by eligible employees who are on approved maternity leave pursuant to Clause 23.02. - 2.
+The maximum number of weeks for which SUB Program benefits are payable is 35 weeks for those who opt for the standard parental leave. - 3.
+The duration of the Program will be from the date one month after the date compliance authorization for the Supplemental Unemployment Benefit Program is received from Employment and Immigration Canada to the date of expiration of this Agreement. - 4.
+Employees do not have a right to SUB Program payments except supplementation of Employment Insurance Benefits for the period of unemployment as specified in this Program. - 5.
+The Regulator will inform the Canada Employment and Immigration Regulator of any changes in the program within 30 days of the effective date of the change. - 6.
+Payment in respect of guaranteed annual remuneration or in respect of deferred remuneration or severance pay benefits are not reduced or increased by payments received under the Program.